 - 16:45 - 18:00 Panel discussion for group discussion follow-up / deciding aftershop themes (ELSI-1 Agora)

 - 10:00 - 11:30 Follow-up discussions on unsolved scientific questions raised during the symposium (ELSI1, various rooms)

 - 13:30 - Follow-up discussions (ELSI1, various rooms)

 EARLY CAREER RESEARCHERS DAY

-Prior to the main symposium, we will have a half-day event just for graduate students and early-career postdocs (Less than 5 years after recieving the Ph.D) to present their research in the form of a flash talk and through discussion sessions.
+Prior to the main symposium, we will have a half-day event just for graduate students and early-career postdocs (Less than 5 years after receiving their PhD) to present their research in the form of a flash talk, keynote lectures and breakout discussion sessions.
 However, we will have a lab tour and a social mixer event at the end of the same day which will be open to all symposium attendees.
 Note: Travel grant deadline has passed and awardees has been decided.
 Thank you for those who applied.

 The 8th ELSI Symposium will be held in Digital Hall and ELSI-1on the Ookayama Campus of the Tokyo Institute of Technology, in Meguro, Tokyo, Japan.
 Please refer to the Google Map below for detailed locations.